woj-tek/petozoltan.github.io/_posts/2016-07-31-do-not-create-constant-collection-classes.md

 At first glance it seems that the class with the constants is simpler and shorter than the enum classes.

 But imagine that it contains hundreds of constants and their number is always growing, while the enums will not grow.
-Actually the pure informational lines in the enums are only these ones, which is already shorter and more descriptive than the original:
+Actually the pure informational lines in the enums are only these ones, which are already shorter and more descriptive than the original:

 ```java
 enum Gender {